 Examples of patterns can include air masses flow from regions of high pressure to low pressure, and how sudden changes in weather can result when different air masses collide.

-Data can be provided to students (such as weather maps, diagrams, and visualizations) or obtained through field observations or laboratory experiments.
+Data can be provided to students (such as in weather maps, data tables, diagrams, or visualizations) or obtained through field observations or laboratory experiments.

 State Assessment Boundary:

-Specific names of cloud types, weather symbols used on weather maps, or the reported diagrams from weather stations are not expected in state assessment.
+Specific names of cloud types or weather symbols used on weather maps are not expected in state assessment.

 8.MS-ESS2-6.
 Describe how interactions involving the ocean affect weather and climate on a regional scale, including the influence of the ocean temperature as mediated by energy input from the sun and energy loss due to evaporation or redistribution via ocean currents.